Dorr E. Felt Mansion: Seminary

+Prison

 In 1977 the Felt Estate was purchased by the State of Michigan.
-The State of Michigan used the Felt Mansion as a state police post and converted the school building into the Saugatuck Dunes Correctional Facility.
+The State then used the Felt Mansion as a state police post and converted the school building into the Saugatuck Dunes Correctional Facility.

+Historic Site

 The prison was closed in 1991.
-In 1995 the state sold 44 acres of the Estate, including the Mansion and prison building, to Laketown Township for $1, stipulating that the mansion be preserved and that it be owned and operated by the public.
+In 1995 the state sold 44 acres of the Estate, including the mansion and prison building, to Laketown Township for $1, stipulating that the mansion be preserved and that it be owned and operated by the public.
 The Friends of the Felt Estate formed in 2002 and began restoration of the house and grounds.
 The property is listed in the National Register of Historic Places.